A bucket-list goal inspired by a remarkable teacher

 Ever wonder if you’re making a difference in your students’ lives?
 Here’s an example that, many years ago, had a huge impact on shaping my career and life.

-This list is posted with a very special nod (and thanks) to Mark Blasko, my 7th grade Social Studies teacher (c.
-1963) who became a dear friend years later.
-I’m also writing to remind visitors of the power to influence and inspire a child, even if it takes years to show up.
+This list is posted with a very special nod (and thanks) to Mark Blasko, my 7th grade Social Studies teacher (1963-1964) who became a dear friend years later.
+I’m also including this page to remind visitors of the power to influence and inspire a child, even if it takes years to show up.

 For many years, I took great joy in sending this man postcards from wherever I went, occasionally adding, “This is all your fault” to my brief message.
 When Mark’s wife, Jean, wrote to tell me that he had passed away in February, 2012, I decided to process this loss by writing a bit about the privilege of staying in touch for so many decades.
 Here’s the backstory (or you can simply skip to the list if you prefer.

 In 1963, I started 7th grade at Heritage Junior High School in Cherry Hill, New Jersey.
 On my schedule was a Social Studies class taught by a relatively new teacher, Mark Blasko.
 I loved his classes, especially the Geography and World Cultures parts.
 I loved studying world maps and by the end of that class could fill in the names of most countries, although at the time, I’d never been anywhere farther than a few hours from home.

 Aside from a few specific memories—this teacher’s sense of humor, the suede patches on the elbows of his tweed jackets—what still resonates from that class sixty years ago, was the time he took to connect with us, and how I actually felt valued and respected in his class.